-For some of the trauma patients, we will start their prosthetic fittings earlier than we would for patients who have scheduled amputations, just to get them started on that road to recovery a bit faster.
+So for some of our trauma patients, we will start their prosthetic fittings earlier than we would for patients who have scheduled amputations, just to get them started on that road to recovery a bit faster.

 There's a common misconception that you get fitted for your prosthetic, put it on and start walking right away.
-The simple activities come first, and the higher-level activities come next: sports, running, that kind of follows.
+The simple activities come first, and the higher-level activities come next: running, other sports, etc.

 Once patients start to conquer the small things, they gain more confidence, and as they build up their confidence, they're going to be able to do more and more.